 User authentication on mobile devices and browsers is typically handled by more lightweight authentication schemes such as HTTP Authentication, OAuth, or OpenID Connect.
 IHE has a set of profiles for user authentication including: Enterprise User Authentication (EUA) on devices using HTTP and Internet User Authorization (IUA) for REST-based authentication.
 In all of these cases, the network communication security, and user authentication are layered in the HTTP transport layer and do not modify the interoperability characteristics defined in the DCP Profile.
 The use of strong trust keys is encouraged.

 Actors in the DCP Profile should make use of the audit logging (ATNA) Profile.
 However, support for ATNA-based audit logging on mobile devices and lightweight browser applications may be beyond their ability.
-The operational environment must choose how to mitigate the risk of relying only on the service-side audit logging on the Care Plan Manager.
+The operational environment must choose how to mitigate the risk of relying only on the service-side audit logging on the Care Plan Service.
 It is recommended that DCP Actors implement the Internet User Authentication (IUA) Profile, incorporating the subject of the IUA token in audit messages.

 The Resource URL pattern defined in this profile means many requests may include Patient ID, names, or other demographic data as parameters for query.
 The advantage of this pattern is ease of implementation and clear distinction of a patient’s identity.
 The URL pattern does present a risk when using typical web server audit logging of URL requests and browser history.
 In both of these cases the URL with the Patient ID or Name query parameters is clearly visible.
 To mitigate the risks of PHI exposure when searching for care plans, this profile restricts the query to the use of the HTTP POST protocol.